co-demos/sheet-loads-of-nuxt/README.md

-# sheet-loads-nuxt
+# sheet-loads

+aka : "givasheet"

-> boilerplate for loading gsheets into your vue app
+> boilerplate for loading gsheets into your vue app...
+Then

 This boilerplate allows you to :